Southern ground hornbill: Associations with weather

 The southern ground hornbill is well known for its associations with rain, drought, lightning and general weather forecasts.
 It is believed by some, such as the Ndebele and those who live in coastal Tanzania, that its early morning calls are a sign of rain.
-Cultures such as the AmaXhosa believe the southern ground hornbill can be used to bring rain and end droughts.
+Cultures such as the Xhosa believe the southern ground hornbill can be used to bring rain and end droughts.

 This association has led the southern ground hornbill to be attributed with the ability to provide protection from weather-related problems.
 It is believed that if the proper traditional ritual is used, the bird can protect against lightning and drought.
 Rituals differ per culture and necessity for protection, as such a variety of parts may be needed from the bird, and may also involve dancing and singing.
 This particular usage has been seen within areas of South Africa and Mozambique.

 Due to their association with rain and drought, some cultures rely upon the southern ground hornbill as a timekeeper as well.
 They can mark both seasonal and daily changes, such as a change from the wet to dry season.
 Slight variations are found country to country.
 In Malawi, some believe that sightings of southern ground hornbills means the fields should be prepared.
 Some in Kenya and Tanzania use the bird as a marker for the dry season and thus time when to move cattle.
 Within areas of South Africa, their calls are associated with the start of the rainy season.
 These beliefs generally do not carry harmful consequences for southern ground hornbills, but killing, displacing, or otherwise using them to end or start rainy seasons has been reported.
 Those that claim to rely upon it for determining the weather have blamed climate change for confused predictions, claiming it affects the hornbill's ability to call out at the traditional time.